jsanchezalv/WARDEN/README.md

-# descem: Discrete Event Simulation for Cost-Effectiveness Modeling
+# RDICE: Discrete Event Simulation for Cost-Effectiveness Modeling

 ## Introduction

-`descem` is a user-friendly package that facilitates the use of discrete event simulations without resource constraints for cost-effectiveness analysis.
+`RDICE` is a user-friendly package that facilitates the use of discrete event simulations without resource constraints for cost-effectiveness analysis.
 The package supports a flexible, practical approach to discrete event simulation while keeping an acceptable performance